MirrorsAndMisdirections/FastFlowTransform/docs/Technical_Overview.md

 **Notes**

-- SQL debug output routes through the `flowforge.sql` logger; use `-vv` or the env var to see it.
+- SQL debug output routes through the `fastflowtransform.sql` logger; use `-vv` or the env var to see it.
 - Existing projects do not need changes: the env var continues to work even without `-vv`.

-### Model Unit Tests (`flowforge utest`)
+### Model Unit Tests (`fft utest`)

-`flowforge utest` executes a single model in isolation, loading only the inputs you provide and comparing the result to an expected dataset.
+`fft utest` executes a single model in isolation, loading only the inputs you provide and comparing the result to an expected dataset.
 It works for SQL and Python models and runs against DuckDB or Postgres by default.

 #### Unit tests & cache

-`flowforge utest --cache {off|ro|rw}` (default: `off`)
+`fft utest --cache {off|ro|rw}` (default: `off`)

 - `off`: deterministic, never skips.
 - `ro`: skip on cache hit; on miss, build but **do not write** cache.